Skip to content

 Short rides usually just round up

-How to tip in United Kingdom
+How to tip in the UK

 Check the bill for a discretionary service charge